MohamadYusuf/WebRx-Site/docs/component-binding.md

 2. **If the component has a viewmodel, it is instantiated**

-	If the view-model is given as a constructor function, this means WebRx calls *new YourViewModel(params)*.
+	If the view-model is given as a constructor function, this means WebRx calls <code>new YourViewModel(params)</code>.

 	This phase always completes synchronously (constructors and factory functions are not allowed to be asynchronous), since it occurs every time a component is instantiated and performance would be unacceptable if it involved waiting